alchemy-fullstack-js-summer-2018/classwork/week07_back-to-the-front-end/class21_backend-review_javascript_components/README.md

 > For training, focusing on "getting it to work" and "knowledge acquisition" _leads to anger and frustration_.
 Work without regard to process and product and forever will technical debt rule your destiny

+## Front End Changes

+1. Use 2 spaces
+1. Use `camelCase` file and folder names, and `TitleCase` for files that export components.

 ## JavaScript

+Develop a working model of JavaScript:

 1. How Values are Stored
 1. How Prototypical Inheritance Works